scmorrison/humantranslated-tui/README.md

-HumanTranslated CLI client
+HumanTranslated TUI client
 ==========================

-The CLI client is the first client to test and integrate new API features.
+The TUI client is the first client to test and integrate new API features.

 # Requirements